Mable Elmore

-Prior to becoming the first MLA of Filipino descent, Elmore worked in Vancouver driving buses for the Coast Mountain Bus Company.
+Elmore is the first MLA of Filipino descent.
+Previously, she worked in Vancouver driving buses for the Coast Mountain Bus Company.
 She was active within Vancouver's Filipino Canadian community and within her union.
 Coming out of the University of British Columbia she volunteered and then worked at the BC Philippine Women Centre.
 Since her high school years, she had helped organize campaigns regarding social justice issues and the peace movement.

 Elmore was a candidate for the New Democratic Party nomination in Vancouver East for the 2015 federal election, though Jenny Kwan won and went on to become the riding's Member of Parliament.